wevm/viem/site/docs/utilities/encodeHex.md

 - **Type:** `string`

-Encodes a UTF-8 string value to a hex string.
+Encodes a UTF-8 string value to a hex value.

 ```ts
 import { stringToHex } from 'viem'